Abelian varieties with real multiplication: classification and isogeny classes over finite fields: Canonical lift

 \subsection{The non-simple case}

 In this section, we extend the lifting theorem to the non-simple case.
 As in the simple case, it is enough to establish the result for the supersingular part of the $p$-divisible group. \begin{lem} Suppose $A$ is a non-simple abelian variety of dimension $2g$ with RM by $\cO_L$ over $\F_q$.
-Then $A$ is isogenous to $B^m$, an $m$-fold product of a simple RM abelian variety $B$ over $\F_q$. \end{lem}
+Then $A$ is isogenous to $B^m$, an $m$-fold product of a simple RM abelian variety $B$ defined over a possible field extension of $\F_q$. \end{lem}